 If P1 choose UP, P2 will choose right.
 But, if P2 choose right, P1 will want to choose down.

 The nash equilibirum will be down right, (5,5) despite UP left being the optimal Pareto outcome.

-The optimal outcome is collusion (high price, high price)
+The optimal outcome for the firms is to collude (high price, high price)

 Repeated Games and Game Theory

 If games are repeated then there is the possibility of punishing people for cheating, this will provide an incentive for sticking to the Pareto optimal approach.